vaddir/MySkills/README.md

-Mindmap : links to spark and DB Notes.
+SparkorDBNotes : links to spark and DB Notes.